Joseph Segar: Career

+Civil War Contributions to the Union

+Segar’s farm, known as Roseland, became an indispensable Union stronghold during the Civil War.
+The day after Virginia's secession on May 23, 1861, Segar complied with Union forces at Fort Monroe and his entire 447-acre property was taken for Union use.
+The camp was initially called Camp Troy, but later Camp Hamilton to honor then Lt.Col.
+Schuyler Hamilton, secretary to Gen. Winfield Scott.

+On May 24, 1861, the levying of the historic Contraband Decision occurred near the gates of Segar’s farm, in the area known at the time as the Fort Fields (present-day County Street in Phoebus at the Hampton National Cemetery).
+Flanked by Joseph Segar and Union staff members, General Benjamin Butler and Major John B. Cary met at this location, where Butler declared to Cary that enslaved individuals escaping to Union lines would not be returned to their Confederate enslavers.
+In the coming weeks and months, this decision initiated a mass exodus of enslaved people seeking freedom behind Union lines at Segar’s property and at Fort Monroe.

+As a result, the farm and the surrounding area not only acted as a Union encampment but also became one of the first freed Black communities in the South, known as Sugar Hill.
+Along with Union veterans who remained after the war ended, the growth of this community laid the foundation for what would later become the Town of Phoebus.

 Congressional career

 Segar presented credentials as a Unionist Member-elect to the Thirty-seventh Congress from an election held on October 24, 1861, but the House on February 11, 1862, decided he was not entitled to the seat.
 Segar was subsequently elected to the same Congress and served from March 15, 1862, to March 3, 1863.

 In the Thirty-eighth Congress (1863–1865), no Virginia representatives were seated.
 Segar presented credentials, but was declared not entitled to the seat by resolution of May 17, 1864, though he was paid for mileage and pro-rated salary.

 Segar presented credentials on February 17, 1865, as a United States senator-elect to fill the vacancy in the term commencing March 4, 1863, caused by the death of Lemuel J. Bowden, but was not permitted to take his seat.
-In the first session of the Virginia General Assembly following passage of VIrginia's Constitution of 1869, his nephew Arthur S. Segar was one of Norfolk City's two delegates, alongside Republican Henry M. Bowden.
+In the first session of the Virginia General Assembly following passage of Virginia's Constitution of 1869, his nephew Arthur S. Segar was one of Norfolk City's two delegates, alongside Republican Henry M. Bowden.

 On January 25, 1870, in the Forty-first Congress, Segar claimed an at-large ninth seat for Virginia in the U.S. House, but was not seated.
 The recent Virginia constitutional convention had asserted the ninth seat, but Congress only allowed eight seats to Virginia, since its apportionment of eleven seats had been reduced by the three seats assigned to the new state of West Virginia in 1863.

 Segar was an unsuccessful Republican candidate for election in 1876 to the Forty-fifth Congress.